Necrotising Fasciitis

 Necrotising fasciitis is a life-threatening rapidly-progressing infection that spreads along the fascial planes and subcutaneous tissue.
 It has a high mortality, with rates up to 40%, and is a surgical emergency.
 Fournier’s gangrene is specifically a necrotising infection of the perineum.

-The two microbial types of necrotising fasciitis* are:
+The main microbial types of necrotising fasciitis* are:

 • Type I is a polymicrobial infection, primarily caused by a mixture of anaerobes (e.g. Bacteroides) and aerobes (e.g. S. aureus); it is the more common of the two subtypes, especially in elderly or co-mordid patients